danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/06 Set Data-In replication for MySQL from on premise into Azure Database for MySQL/readme.md

     ![Image0060](Media/image0060.png)

-    >This is a MySQL Server running on Winhdows, the default value for **lower_case_table_names** is 1.
+    >This is a MySQL Server running on Windows, the default value for **lower_case_table_names** is 1.
 If the source server is a Linux server, consider that on Linux and other Unix-like systems, the default is 0.
-In MySQL 8.0, you can change the default value during server inizialization.
+In MySQL 8.0, you can change the default value during server initialization.

 1. Create a new replication role and set up